 When the nervous system is not confident here, the muscles become weaker in a lengthened state.
 When the muscles become weakened, more stress is put on the back during everyday movement, leading to pain.
 In order to develop strength through an extended range of motion, the nervous system must become comfortable using these muscles in the lengthened state (we call it ‘strength at length’).

 **Wondering if Neuro Therapy is the right fit for you?
 The best way to find out is to experience it.
-That's why, for a limited time, we are giving away 1 free session EVERY DAY Click to enter the drawing**.
+That's why for a limited time, we are giving away 1 FREE in-home trial each day.
+Click to apply.**

 So how can we help the brain and nervous system to develop more trust in our muscles’ abilities in the lengthened state?
 We must contract the muscle in its lengthened state.
 By doing so, we re-develop the neuromuscular (mind-muscle) connection in extended ranges of motion, allowing the nervous system to become more confident.